 1. Oyneg Shabes was an underground research institute operating in the Warsaw Ghetto

 The so-called Ringelblum Archive was developed by a clandestine research organisation called Oyneg Shabes.
-The organisation was established by historian Emanuel Ringelblum in the spring of 1940 in Warsaw to document everything that happened to the Jews during World War II and under the Nazi occupation.
+The organisation was established by historian Emanuel Ringelblum in the autumn of 1940 in Warsaw to document everything that happened to the Jews during World War II and under the Nazi occupation.
 This underground organisation of around 50-60 people functioned in the Warsaw Ghetto and was secret – many of its collaborators didn’t even know about each other.
 The documentation work was continued even after the Great Deportation in 1942 and ended only in April 1943, shortly before the Warsaw Ghetto Uprising.
 Almost all of the members of Oyneg Shabes perished before the war was out.

 Find out more about the people behind the Ringelblum Archive here